Are Lawn Mower Blades Reverse Threaded?

 Step #4: Loosen the Nut

-We recommend using a 16mm socket for easier access when doing this process.
+It is recommended to use a 16mm socket for easier access when doing this process.
 But keep in mind that the size of the socket ultimately depends on the lawnmower’s model.
 Most mower blades often come with ⅝-inch or ½-inch bolt heads.

 Step #5: Attach the Replacement Blade

 After you sharpened the mower blade or got the replacement, ensure that it fits the adapters.
 Think back at the previous placement to guarantee that the blade is facing on the right side.
-Once you turn the bolts back at the correct torque values recommended in the manual, clean the debris under the mowing deck for a smoother cutting operation.

 Read Next: Do You Need to Sharpen New Lawn Mower Blades?